-This is acclaimed organist and recording artist Alessandro Licata performing Bach's Passacaglia and thema fugatum in c minor on the great organ at Santa Galla Church in Rome, Italy.
-This music is believed to be a product of Bach's Weimar years
+This is acclaimed organist and recording artist Alessandro Licata performing Bach's Passacaglia and thema fugatum (Fugue) in c minor on the great organ at Santa Galla Church in Rome, Italy.
+This music is believed to be a product of Bach's Weimar

-(1708-1717) during which a large part of his mature organ works are believed to have been written.
+years (1708-1717) during which a large part of his mature organ works are believed to have been written.
 It consists of 21 variations on a ground bass followed by a tremendous double fugue constructed upon the same.

-Probably no other organ work of Bach
+Probably no other organ work

-to the fullest the downward sonority of the instrument.
+exploiting to the fullest the downward sonority of the instrument.

-By means of the fine camera work the skillful use of subsidiary manuals and crossing of hands may be noted along with the refined coordination of hand registrations made without undue pause on an instrument with no combination action, the liberal use of the
+avoided in the pedal.
+By means of the fine camera work the skillful use of subsidiary manuals and crossing of hands may be noted along with the refined coordination of hand registrations made without undue pause on an instrument with no combination action,

-heels, and the way the feet are stabilized to play the next pedal note.
+in historic style which lacks a combination action.
 The fact that every note was memorized, not one moving note was played broken, and the eyes were looking down at the feet a good bit of the time is also of particular interest.
+While this same

-dense texture of Bach's writing without any loss of clarity.
+of Bach's writing without any loss of clarity.

 Mr. Licata conducts a clinic here on how to perform Bach in a beautiful legato style with nuanced tempos, substitution employed in the hands, and with liberal use of the heels.
-We offer
+We offer him our compliments

-him our compliments and sincerest thanks for recording this instructive video and posting it on Vimeo for public viewing.
+and sincerest thanks for recording this instructive video and posting it on Vimeo for public viewing.